C# OOP Essentials: Concepts, Examples, and Benefits

 }

-A child inherits traits from their parents.
+A child inherits features from their parent.

 • Code reuse